wshekrota/egopipe_overview/README.md

 try it 'curl -i http://172.17.0.2:9200' (should return version)

-In this test caintainer instance if you control-C and docker build again the database will be reset so remember that.
+In this elastic test container instance if you control-C and docker build again the database will be reset so remember that.

 so now lets do logstash